AztecProtocol/aztec-v1-specification/README.md

 Burn proofs follow a similar pattern - updating the `totalBurned` variable and destroying the specified AZTEC notes.

 It should be stressed that only a note registry owner, who has set the relevant permissions on their note registry, can call `ACE.mint` and `ACE.burn`.

+If ERC20 tokens have been converted into AZTEC notes, which are subsequently burned, the resulting tokens will be permanently locked inside `ACE` and will be unretrievable.
+Care should be taken by a note registry owner that this behaviour is desired when they burn notes.

 # Interacting with ACE: zkAsset